cake-build/website/input/docs/writing-builds/tools/installing-tools.md

 [Cake Frosting] provides a `InstallTool` method to download a tool and install it:

 :::{.alert .alert-info}
-Out of the box NuGet is supported as provider.
+Out of the box NuGet and .NET Tools (since Cake 1.1) are supported as provider.
 More providers are available through [Modules](/extensions/).
 :::